 Should you want to do it right, calculate double the water compared to the amount of espresso.
 If a normal espresso shot is 0.85 oz, a lungo will therefore be 1.70 oz.

 You should theoretically adjust your coffee grinder to a coarser setting in this case, too.
 However, this is usually something only done by professional baristas in coffee bars.

-As part of this article’s update, I ran a test and brewed a lungo with the Solis Barista Gran Gusto using coffee of the same unchanged grind.
+As part of this article’s update, I ran a test and brewed a lungo with the Solis Barista Gran Gusto (only available in Europe) using coffee of the same unchanged grind.
 It was still three times fuller and more convincing than its crema kinsman made using almost any super-automatic machine I know.

 What’s the Difference Between an Americano and a Long Black?

 For me, the fun stops with the ‘long black’ – at least when it comes to the mania of giving every little deviation from the recipe a new name.
 A long black is the Australian name for what I called an attractive americano above: